-In this course students will be introduced to action research in the educational environment.
-The course covers all stages of the action research process and emphasizes the value of data in making decisions regarding teaching and learning.
+This course is designed to present a general overview of the methods and procedures of research in education.
+Emphasis is placed on how to critically interpret and evaluate research.
+The course explores research as a basis for improving professional practice and scholarship.
+The course covers all stages of the research process and emphasizes the value of data in making decisions regarding teaching and learning.